andrekramer/erdna/README.md

 An interpreter for a Scheme -like language written in Javascript hosted in a Node web server.
 Loosely based on
 [An Introduction to Scheme and its Implemementation](https://docs.scheme.org/schintro/schintro_toc.html).
-The commit history builds up language features for the example curl commands below and those in the files in the examples directory.
+The project commit history builds up language features for the example curl commands below and those in the files in the examples directory.
 Full Scheme macros and callcc are not covered (but see examples/macros for lisp style macros).
-Supports Promises via Javascript async/await and so can request the Web (see examples/async) or background tasks.
+Supports Promises via Javascript async/await and so can request the Web (see examples/async) or perform background tasks.
-Remote script execution and and concurrency examples (Actor model) are built on Promises
+Remote script execution and distributed / concurrency examples (using Actor model) are built on Promises
 (see examples/async and examples/conc).

-Bootstraps a simple object system so that object-oriented programming can be used (examples/objects),
+Bootstraps a simple object system so that object-oriented programming can be employed (examples/objects),
 as well as allowing experimenting with functional, procedural and symbolic programming.
-See examples/useful for other techniques such as lazy evaluation.
+See examples/useful for other functional techniques such as lazy evaluation.

-What if the Web was programmable in a uniform but flexible syntax?
+What if the Web was programmable in such a uniform but flexible syntax?

 The v1 code was written in small pieces over the summer of 2024 without AI input and is free for non commercial use.
 More examples where added and some bugs fixed in later minor versions.

 To clone:

 git clone git@github.com:andrekramer/erdna.git
 cd erdna